chrisberkhout/pricehist/README.md

 ```

 The default output format is CSV, which is suitable for use in spreadsheets and
 with other tools.
-For example, on the command line using
+For example, you can generate a price chart from the command
-[gnuplot](http://www.gnuplot.info/) we can chart Bitcoin prices:
+line as follows (or using [an alias](https://gitlab.com/-/snippets/2163031)).

 ```
 pricehist fetch coindesk BTC/USD -s 2021-01-01 | \
+  sed 1d | \
   cut -d, -f1,4 | \
-  sed 1d | \
   gnuplot -p -e '
     set datafile separator ",";
     set xdata time;